jgourassas/zao_ecg_axis/README.md

 ###  This piece of software Is useful to find the electrocardiographic axis of QRS complex from the Frontal leads

-**This work  is a homage to all pioneers of electrocardiography, The ecg_axis was described by Dr Zao n 1952 and 1984**

 ### QUICK START: